ehn-dcc-development/eu-dcc-business-rules/README.md

 ## About

-To be able to make decisions based on DGC instances, business rules have to be implemented.
+To be able to make decisions based on DCC instances, business rules have to be implemented.
 This repository collects “various” relevant artifacts pertaining to business rules.